tuxology/tracevizlab/labs/02-tracing-wget-critical-path/02-tracing-wget-critical-path.md

 ![SearchProcessTrace](screenshots/searchProcessTrace.png "Trace Compass Search Process")

-Once you have done that, you can right-click on the wget line and select `Follow wget/12243`.
+Once you have done that, you can right-click on the wget line and select `Follow wget/<pid>` where pid is the Process ID of wget in your trace.
+As we can see, for this example, you would've selected `Follow wget/12243`.
 Then, the critical path should appear in the corresponding critical flow view.

 ![FollowProcess](screenshots/followProcess.png "Trace Compass Follow Process")